currentoor/untangled-starter/README.md

 ```

 With `untangled-starter.aum` you get a concise syntax for creating Om Next components
-and their associated factory functions.
+and their associated factory functions with a sablono compiler wrapping the render body.

 For example, the following two are equivalent.